sambuddha-roy/sambuddha-roy.github.io/_posts/work/2020-07-30-greedy-mips.markdown

 * Some solutions involve a _reduction_ to the _Nearest Neighbor Search_ (NNS) problem,
 * Others involve _sampling_ based approaches.

+We will talk about these in other short notes, so we do not discuss those here.

+However, note that in the sampling approach, the idea is to

 **Reduction to NNS**
 <TODO: provide details here>